5 Marketing Hacks for Your Online Shop

 The time the Googlebot spends indexing and scanning the pages is not unlimited.
 On the contrary, not all URLs are scanned regularly.
 That’s why optimising your crawl budget is very important.
 The better your pages are, the easier they are to read and the more time the Googlebot invests time to read them.

-Therefore, the more pages are scanned and indexed by the Googlebot, the better the chance is to appear among the first SERPs.
+Therefore, the more pages that are scanned and indexed by the Googlebot, the better the chance of appearing among the first SERPs.

 The questions you will most likely ask yourself after reading this section are: